openeuropa/bootstrap-component-library/docs/developing.md

 ### Quick reference

 1. Run `nvm use`
-2. Run `pnpm install`
+2. Run `pnpm ci`
+3. Run `pnpm run setup:project` to generate package sources, themes and git hooks
-3. Run `pnpm start dev` when developing on the default stories
+4. Run `pnpm start dev` when developing on the default stories
-4. Run `pnpm start {theme}` when developing anything related to a sub-theme
+5. Run `pnpm start {theme}` when developing anything related to a sub-theme

 `pnpm start dev` can be used to develop on the `default` theme, as well as `pnpm start default`, the only difference is that `start-dev` has to be used when